 Since the first social network site “Friendster” debuted in 2002, there has been a huge surge of individuals connecting online.
-Today, LinkedIn boasts an audience of 300 million, Twitter reports 284 million monthly active users, while a staggering 1.35 billion monthly active users flock to Facebook to connect.
-Among U.S. adult internet users, a survey conducted in September 2014 by the Pew Research Center found that 71% use Facebook, with 70% of users logging onto the site daily.
-Roughly half of young adults ages 18-29 (53%) surveyed use Instagram, and among college-educated adults, 50% use LinkedIn.
+According to the Pew Research Center, 69% of adults now use social networking sites.
+LinkedIn boasts an audience of 500 million and Twitter reports 330 million monthly active users, while a staggering 2 billion monthly active users flock to Facebook to connect.
+Every day, people watch hundreds of millions of hours of video on YouTube and upload more than 95 million photos and videos to Instagram.

 The Role of Social Networks